 - Facebook WiFi - The AP will act as the authenticator in the Facebook WiFi process.

 - Hosted Remotely - The AP will act as the authenticator to an external splash page.

 - CloudTrax - The AP will host the splash page and handle the authentication process.

 - RADIUS - The AP will act as the authenticator for a RADIUS server.

 - HTTP - The AP will act as the authenticator for a HTTP authentication server.

 Failed Authentication Block: Set the amount of voucher attempts that can be made before a lockout event occurs, and how long said lockout period will last.

 Client Force Timeout: Minutes between showing splash page regardless of activity for non-voucher access.
 1 day=1440.

-For basic splash pages, you can leave all of the settings at their default.
+For basic splash pages, you can leave most of the settings at their default, but do consider enabling the 'Block Unauthenticated Clients' option depending on your use case.
 You can also adjust any settings later on.